Quick Start — Set Up ThreatSync

 • Remediation — The automation policy performs the specified remediation actions for incidents that meet the conditions.

-• Archive — The automation policy changes the status of incidents that meet the conditions to Archived.
+• Close — The automation policy changes the status of incidents that meet the conditions to Closed.

 Screen shot of the Policy Type drop-down list on the Add Policy page